 Many people think that the Law of Mosheh starts with the Ten Words (Commandments).
 This is just not true.
 Mosheh, speaking of the law that was to bear his name, said in Dabariym (Deuteronomy) 29:1 that, "These are the words of the covenant which Yahuwah commanded Mosheh to make with the children of Yisra'el in the land of Mow'ab in addition to the covenant which he made with them in Choreb."

 Note that Mosheh said that these words of the law, which bears his name, are in addition to the words that Yahuwah had given them personally in Choreb.
 The words He gave them personally are found in Shemot 20:2-17 and are erroneously called the Ten Commandments.
-These commandments are what this article is based upon, and in some cases state one of these commandments directly.
+These "commandments" are what this article is based upon, and in some cases state one of these "commandments" directly.

 Another division is made up of the formation of the assembly and the growth and maintenance of the assembly.
 Once we have the information in the gospels, we understand and have reason to believe that Yahushua is the Son of Yahuwah.
-The book of The Acts of the Apostles then tells us what was done and is to be done with that information, or HOW TO BECOME A MEMBER OF THE BODY OF Yahushua, His assembly.
+The book of The Acts of the Delegates then tells us what was done and is to be done with that information, or HOW TO BECOME A MEMBER OF THE BODY OF Yahushua, His assembly.
 It also tells the history and formation of His assembly starting from the day of its Grand Opening, which was the day of Pentecost after His resurrection.
 All of the books after that are epistles (letters) except the book of Revelation.
 All of these epistles, from Romans to Yahudah (Jude), are to those WHO ARE ALREADY IN THE BODY OF THE ANOINTED.
 They do NOT tell you how to GET there, but how to STAY there and grow.

-The book of Revelation (apocalypse in Greek) is the revealing, or revelation, of Yahushua the Anointed to the Apostle Yahuchanan about things past, present, and future.
+The book of Revelation (apocalypse in Greek) is the revealing, or revelation, of Yahushua the Anointed to the Delegate Yahuchanan about things past, present, and future.
 It directly tells what had happened to the assembly, what is happening to the assembly, and what is going to happen to the assembly.
 It also tells much, much more, especially about what is to befall those who refuse to believe and obey.

 So there you have it.
 How to become a child of Yahuwah, and how to grow in grace once you are a child of Yahuwah.
 What is presented here is the very basic information that you need to get started.
 Now it is up to you to obey, learn, and grow.
 Remember that it is incumbent upon you to read and study for yourself the word of Yahuwah.
 Check out everything, including and especially what I have written here.
 Believe no one, until you have confirmed what they have said to be true by comparison with the Scripture.
 Man can be an excellent source of information, but he can also be and usually is a source of disinformation, so check it out.